 By now, hopefully everyone is aware of the dangers of working with or anywhere near asbestos without proper equipment.
 Millions have been paid out due to lawsuits filed by workers whose lives were destroyed because of this material.
 However, that’s not the only dangerous chemical that a construction worker could be exposed to.
 OSHA also recognizes common examples like propane, gasoline, compressed gas, benzene, hydrogen sulfide and more.
 If exposure to them isn’t a threat, combustion always is.
 Again, all it takes is one negligent worker and everyone else could be in danger.

 While you should never go to work expecting to get hurt, if you work on a construction site, it’s obviously prudent to be aware of all the risks that are around you.
-It would also be smart to remember the name Ingerman and Horwitz.
-If you wind up getting injured on your job site for any reason, call us at 1-800-775-4529 and we’ll provide you with a free consultation before any lawsuit is filed.
+If you wind up getting injured on your job site for any reason, contact us today and we’ll provide you with a free consultation.
+We’re here to help.